 (formerly Appendix D, MOU 2009-2011; LOU August 6.
-1982)

-An employee assigned to a classification represented by the Association and who was hired by the City prior to August 1, 1980, shall, upon completion of each anniversary year and a minimum of one thousand eight hundred (1,800) straight-time hours of work within the twelve (12) month period immediately preceding each anniversary year, accrue sick leave at the following rate:
+1982) An employee assigned to a classification represented by the Association and who was hired by the City prior to August 1, 1980, shall, upon completion of each anniversary year and a minimum of one thousand eight hundred (1,800) straight-time hours of work within the twelve (12) month period immediately preceding each anniversary year, accrue sick leave at the following rate:

 Years of Service Sick Leave

-1 - 5 10 working days per year
+1 - 5 6 - 15 10 working days per year

-6 - 15 15 working days per year

-16 or more 20 working days per year
+16 or more 15 working days per year 20 working days per year

-In addition, an employee shall accrue sick leave at the rate of one (1) day per month, provided the employee has worked one hundred sixty (160) straight-time hours that month for an employee in a classification having a forty (40) hour workweek or one hundred fifty (150) straight-time hours that month for an employee in a classification having a thirty-seven and one-half (37 1⁄2) hour workweek, to a maximum of one hundred eighty (180) days.
+In addition, an employee shall accrue sick leave at the rate of one (1) day per month, provided the employee has worked one hundred sixty (160) straight-time hours that month for an employee in a classification having a forty (40) hour workweek or one hundred fifty (150) straight-time hours that month for an employee in a classification having a thirty-seven and one-half (37 $\frac{1}{2}$) hour workweek, to a maximum of one hundred eighty (180) days.